-- The Company's expectations regarding the accelerated development of new and innovative products to the marketplace while lowering design and engineering costs for customers as a result of the Company's acquisitions. - · The Company's assessment of the ultimate liabilities arising from various investigations, claims and legal proceedings. - The Company's expectations regarding the outcome of its service tax audit case. - The Company's expectations regarding future claims related to indemnification obligations. - The Company's intentions regarding its hybrid sales and distribution model. - The Company's statement regarding the strength of the features, functionality and integrated multiphysics capabilities of its software products. - The Company's belief that its overall performance is best measured by fiscal-year results rather than by quarterly results. - The Company's expectation that it will continue to make targeted investments in its global sales and marketing organization and its global business infrastructure to enhance and support its revenue-generating activities. - The Company's intentions related to investments in research and development, particularly as it relates to expanding the ease of use and capabilities of its broad portfolio of simulation software products.
-More specifically, this includes the evolution of its ANSYS® WorkbenchTM platform, expansion of high-performance computing capabilities, ANSYS® AIMTM immersive user interface, offerings on ANSYS Enterprise CloudTM, robust design and ongoing integration of acquired technology. - · The Company's intention to repatriate previously taxed earnings and to reinvest all other earnings of its non-U.S. subsidiaries. - The Company's plans related to future capital spending. - The sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements. - The Company's belief that the best uses of its excess cash are to invest in the business and to repurchase stock in order to both offset dilution and return capital to stockholders, in excess of its requirements, with the goal of increasing stockholder value. - · The Company's intentions related to investments in complementary companies, products, services and technologies. - The Company's statement regarding increased exposure to volatility of foreign exchange rates.
+- · The Company's assessment of the ultimate liabilities arising from various investigations, claims and legal proceedings. - The Company's expectations regarding the outcome of its service tax audit case. - · The Company's expectations regarding the realization of the French research and development credits. - The Company's expectations regarding future claims related to indemnification obligations. - The Company's intentions regarding its hybrid sales and distribution model. - The Company's statement regarding the strength of the features, functionality and integrated multiphysics capabilities of its software products. - The Company's belief that its overall performance is best measured by fiscal-year results rather than by quarterly results. - The Company's expectations regarding the adverse impact on license and maintenance revenue growth in the near term due to an increased customer preference for time-based licenses. - The Company's expectation that it will continue to make targeted investments in its global sales and marketing organization and its global business infrastructure to enhance and support its revenue-generating activities. - The Company's intentions related to investments in research and development, particularly as it relates to expanding the ease of use and capabilities of its broad portfolio of simulation software products.
+More specifically, this includes the evolution of its ANSYS® WorkbenchTM platform, expansion of high-performance computing capabilities, ANSYS® AIMTM immersive user interface, offerings on ANSYS Enterprise CloudTM, robust design and ongoing integration of acquired technology. - · The Company's intention to repatriate previously taxed earnings and to reinvest all other earnings of its non-U.S. subsidiaries. - The Company's plans related to future capital spending. - The sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements. - The Company's belief that the best uses of its excess cash are to invest in the business and to repurchase stock in order to both offset dilution and return capital to stockholders, in excess of its requirements, with the goal of increasing stockholder value. - The Company's intentions related to investments in complementary companies, products, services and technologies.